We're an affiliate! When you purchase something through our affiliate links, We may earn commission.

 These plants can survive in lower light levels, but their leave will grow lanky and floppy and out of character, and their colors will fade.

-Bromeliads with soft, green leaves are more suitable for shaded areas, and can be use if lighting is limited.
+Bromeliads with soft, green leaves are more suitable for shaded areas and can be used if the lighting is limited.

 Do Bromeliads like to be root bound?